-6 Reasons Men Can Literally Never Be Victims Of Sexism — And Those Who Think They Can Need To Learn What "Sexism" Is
+6 Reasons Men Can Never Be Victims Of "Sexism"

 One of the most frustrating things a man can do is claim that he's a victim of sexism.
 Men's rights groups who espouse the systemized oppression of men are ridiculously wrong in their philosophies.
 Sure, men might experience discrimination, bullying or even disparagement of their gender, but this doesn't equate to sexism.
 Sexism is institutionalized.
 Having someone be biased towards you in an isolated context, for instance, a woman excluding a man from something based on his gender, is simply mean or discriminatory, because it's an individual act, rather than one that's historically ingrained in the way society operates to the detriment of men.
 It's the exact same "nope, not even close to the same thing" comparison that happens when white people assert that they've been victims of racism: That is literally not possible, because you are in the privileged majority.
 If you think that isolated instances of feeling slighted or discriminated against amount to having the entire balance of favor in society stacked against you, then you're self-involved, ignorant, or at best, misguided about what words like "sexism" and "racism" actually mean.
 The fact is, if you're a white, straight, middle-class man, then society operates in your favor, regardless of any instances of discrimination.
 You always win.
 Congratulations, you are the lord of the genetic lottery, so give chance a giant hug for making your life so easy.